Communication Design Minor Application

 Notification of admittance status will be emailed from the Communication Design faculty following the schedule below.

-Applications are due via the link at the bottom of this page.
+• Portfolio submissions are due for major and minor in Communication Design.
+Use the link at the bottom of this page to apply.

 The final project from ART 151 is the only work that is required for application.